Brandy Smith

 About Morgan

-As the Government & Not-for-Profit Industry Specialist, Morgan supports Binghamton students’ career success by harnessing and integrating the knowledge employers (especially regional employers) and alumni can provide to students.
-Her role is to support the regional/state economic development initiative by enhancing employer connections and workforce development needs through skill-building programs, overall placement rates, and internship rates with a focus on government and nonprofit industries.
+As the Employer Relations Manager – Government and Non-Profit, Morgan supports Binghamton students’ career success by harnessing and integrating the knowledge employers (especially regional employers) and alumni can provide to students.
+Her role is to support the regional/state economic development initiative by enhancing employer connections through overall placement rates and internship rates with a focus on government and nonprofit industries.

 Morgan graduated with a degree in English Literature and continued to serve residents of local long-term care facilities.
 She worked in and with various nonprofit organizations as a NYS Certified Long-Term Care Ombudsman, a member of Volunteer Administrators of the Southern Tier (VAST), and as the Talent Initiatives and Special Projects Manager at the Greater Binghamton Chamber of Commerce.
 She has met and connected with various government entities and officials along the way.
 She is dedicated to leveraging her expertise in talent development to drive impactful initiatives that foster inclusivity, diversity, and social change to create opportunities for the students of Binghamton University and the community.